Uberi/Canvas-AHK/Documentation/Main.md

 ### Canvas.Surface.__New(Width,Height)
 Creates a surface object representing a set of graphics properties and data, having a width of _Width_ (units) and height _Height_ (units).

+Returns the surface object.

 ### Canvas.Surface.Clear(Color = 0x00000000)
 Clears the entire surface to a color defined by _Color_ (color).

+Returns the surface object.

 ### Canvas.Surface.DrawLine(Pen,X,Y,W,H)
 Draws a single line with the pen _Pen_ (Pen), at the X-axis coordinate _X_ (units), Y-axis coordinate _Y_ (units), X-axis extent _W_ (positive or zero units), and Y-axis extent _H_ (positive or zero units).

+Returns the surface object.

 ### Canvas.Surface.DrawLines(Pen,Points)
 ;wip

+### Canvas.Surface.Width
+The width of the surface (units).
+Should not be modified.

+### Canvas.Surface.Height
+The height of the surface (units).
+Should not be modified.

 Viewports
 ---------